micheledusi/Deckz/src/view/group.typ

 	angle: 30deg,
 	/// The *width* of the hand, i.e. the distance between the first and last card. -> length
 	width: 10cm,
 	/// The amount of "*randomness*" in the placement and rotation of the card.
 Default value is "none" or "0", which corresponds to no variations.
-A value of 1 corresponds to a "standard" amount of noise, according to Deckz style.
+A value of "1" corresponds to a "standard" amount of noise, according to DECKZ style.
 Higher values might produce crazy results, handle with care. -> float | none
 	noise: none,
 	/// The *format* of the cards to render.
 Default is "medium".
 	/// Available formats: `inline`, `mini`, `small`, `medium`, `large`, `square`. -> string